 Holocaust Museum in Washington DC was the first stop for my nephew’s tour of DC.
 The official memorial to the Holocaust right next to the National Mall in Washington, D.C.
-It provides for the documentation, study, and interpretation of Holocaust history.

 We tend to forget sometimes what real pain and suffering is with people and for a 14 year old even more.
 The Holocaust Museum in Washington DC brought me to tears with all the memories of people tortured for the belief of faith.